neovide/neovide/website/docs/faq.md

 By the way, the default font used is Fira Code at size 14.

+## How To Enable Floating And Popupmenu Transparency?

+Those are controlled through the `winblend` and `pumblend` options.
+See their help pages for more, but for short: Both options can be values between `0` (opaque) and `100` (fully transparent), inclusively on both ends. `winblend` controls the background for floating windows, `pumblend` the one for the popup menu.

 ## How Can I Dynamically Change The Font Size At Runtime?

 Not directly in Neovide, but configurable if you want so.
 A way to accomplish that in Lua would be: